Wednesdaysama/evolutionary_adaptation/workflow_notebook.md

 Open the output file which is named as .tsv.
 Check the internal node orders.
 Remember the first and last internal node orders.
 If the number of internal nodes (branch nodes) are from 16-30, 16 and 30 should be the first and last internal node orders.
 In the same directory, run Ancestral_reconstruction_copy_number.py.

     python Ancestral_reconstruction_copy_number.py 0.5 16 30
 In this case, 0.5 is that 50% of the family's copies exist on the corresponding node.
 16 and 30 refer to the number of the first and last internal node.
+The internal nodes are shown in .uml_rec files.